pbtripletree/stratus-grid/README.md

 Create a new local MySQL database.
 Note the database name and your username/password for configuring the API environment.

-Now, create a .env file in the root of /server with the following vars, plugging in user/password/database from above.
+Now, create a .env file in `/stratus-grid/server` with the following vars, plugging in user/password/database from above.

 ```
 HOST=127.0.0.1